krakenjs/zoid/README.md

 ReactDOM.render(<Main />, document.getElementById('example'));
 ```

-This code updates `this.state.email` every time the user types into the checkbox.
+This code updates `this.state.email` every time the user types into the input field.

 Our component can listen for any property updates like so: